RawanAbdulsadig/Classification-Desicion-Tree/README.md

 # Classification-Desicion-Tree
-A classification decision tree model implemented from scratch is described and its performance is statistically compared to python's sklearn library implementation "DesicionTreeClassifier", a project done at the end of the "Programming for Data Scientists" module (MSc.
+A classification decision tree model implemented from scratch is described and its performance is statistically compared to python's sklearn library implementation "DesicionTreeClassifier".
+A project done at the end of the "Programming for Data Scientists" module (MSc.
 Data Science @ Lancaster University)

 The comparison was done based on the performance of the models on the problem to classifying cancer as malignant or benign using the breast cancer wisconsin data- set.
 It was found that both implementations produced almost